explorable-viz/esop2025/author-response/esop2025/response.md

 2. _Algorithmic definition of defBy_.
 The reason for preferring the inductive derivation over pseudocode is simply that it allows the proof to proceed by induction, which would not be easy with pseudocode.

-Reviewer C
+# Reviewer C

 _Performance_.
-We would like to refer reviewer C to the discussion on performance of Fig. 2 above, since Reviewer B shared their concern.
+We would like to refer reviewer C to the discussion on performance of Fig. 2 above.

 _Missing arrows in online demo_.
 Yes, these were only part of the figures in the paper.
 Visual connectors with drop shadows might actually be useful as a UI feature, perhaps for guiding a novice user through various UI